OleSkaar/Plunder/Index/Inventory.md

 - **Other gear:** If used in a way that could break or deplete it, the GM may ask you to mark a Notch.
 ## Exhaustion
 Each level of exhaustion you gain takes up a pack slot.

+## Movement rates
+A character can carry a certain amount of items before they are encumbered, as indicated on their character sheets.
+An unencumbered character can move 120 feet in a turn, or 40 feet in combat.
+Getting encumbered means reducing this speed to the level indicated on the character sheet.